windelbouwman/ppci/readme.rst

 - Assembler
 - Linker

-**Warning: This project is in alpha state and not read for production use!**
+**Warning: This project is in alpha state and not ready for production use!**

 Quick guide
 -----------